christopherhendrich/istio-to-asm/docs/Lab4-Migrating-with-custom-overlay.md

  - shippingservice-85d9c89794-tpnvz.online-boutique trusts [CITADEL MESHCA]
  ```

+ ### Cutover to the new Ingress Gateway
+ At this point, once your applications are testing using the new Ingress Gateway, point DNS/AppFirewall/LoadBalancer or whatever you have sitting in front of your Istio Ingress Gateway, to the new ASM Ingress Gateway IP.

 ### Finalize the migration
-At this time, all of your workloads are migrated from Istio to ASM and we moved to a new Ingress Gateway located in its own namespace as recommended by Istio and Google.
+At this time, all of your workloads are migrated from Istio to ASM and we moved to a new Ingress Gateway and Gateway resource, located in their own namespace, as recommended by Istio and Google.
-At this point, you might have to change incoming traffic over to the new ingress gateway.
-For example updating DNS entry or pointing your Application Firewall to the new Ingress Gateway IP.
-This should close out the downtime.
 We still are using Citadel at this time.
 Before we move on to migrating from Citadel to Mesh we will remove the old Istio environment.